 More than One Way to Skin a Cat: Adventures in Creative Thinking

-How many times have you caught yourself saying that there could be no other solution to a problem – and that that problem leads to a dead-end?
-How many times have you felt stumped knowing that the problem laying before you is one you cannot solve.
+How often have you caught yourself saying that there could be no other solution to a problem – and that that problem leads to a dead-end?
+How many times have you felt stumped knowing that the problem lying before you is one you cannot solve.

 No leads.
 No options.
 No solutions.

-With some creative problem-solving techniques you may be able to look at your problem in a different light.
-And that light might just be the end of the tunnel that leads to possible solutions.
+With some creative problem-solving techniques, you may be able to look at your problem in a different light.
+And that light might be the end of the tunnel that leads to possible solutions.

-First of all, in the light of creative problem-solving, you must be open-minded to the fact that there may be more than just one solution to the problem.
-And, you must be open to the fact that there may be solutions to problems you thought were unsolvable.
+First, in the light of creative problem-solving, you must be open-minded that there may be more than just one solution to the problem.
+And, it would help if you were open to the fact that there may be solutions to problems you thought were unsolvable.

-Now, with this optimistic mindset, we can try to be a little bit more creative in solving our problems.
+With this optimistic mindset, we can try to be a little more creative in solving our problems.

-Try to solve the problem by parts.
-Solve it going from general view towards the more detailed parts of the problem
+Involve it by going from a general view toward the more detailed characteristics of the problem.

 It pays to remember that there may be more than just one solution being developed at one time